cdowell09/terminal_for_data_scientists/README.md

 - SSH (Secure Shell) for remote connections
 - CURL for downloading files and interacting with APIs
 - WGET for retrieving files using HTTP, HTTPS, and FTP

+## Special Topics
+- Introduction to VIM
+- Introduction to Poetry
+- Creating Python CLIs with Typer
+- Docker